aleshaleksey/fansys23/06-abilities.md

 ____
 #### Chain

-An elemental chain is an elemental line which which has at least one bend in it, allowing it to strike targets off the line are avoid targets on the original line.
+An elemental chain is an elemental line which which has at least one bend in it, allowing it to strike targets off the line, or avoid targets on the original line.

 **Action**: Declare "elemental chain".
-This works as "elemental line", with the addition that for every 2 extra MP dice (separate from all other dice), the wielder may introduce a bend of no more than 90 degrees into the line.
+This works as "elemental line", except the wielder may introduce one bend of no more than 90 degrees into the line.
+For every extra MP die (separate from all other dice), the wielder may add one more bend.

 ____
 #### Arc

 This is an enhancement of the "line" form that sweeps out a wide area.

 **Action**: Declare "elemental arc".
 This works like elemental line, except one also chooses an sweep angle and direction.
-For every 2 extra MP dice (separate from all other dice), the line may sweep out an arc of up to 30 degree along a plane chosen by the wielder.
+The line sweeps out a 30 degree arc along a plane chosen by the wielder.
+For every MP die (separate from all other dice), the line may sweep out an extra 30 degrees.
 Unlike a cone or circle, the arc does not bloom or circumvent cover.

 ____